 Here is the very simple plugin that sets up the action and then places the meta tags by invoking the shortcode using the special template we set up.

+Click the link above to get the plugin.
 Instructions for adding the code in a gist to your site as a plugin are here: Adding a Gist as a Plugin

 Putting it all Together

 OK, there has been a lot of explanation and some code.
 Just so we’re clear, here are the simplified steps to setting this up: